PlotPyStack/guidata/README.md

 ## Overview

-Based on the Qt Python binding module PyQt4, ``guidata`` is a Python library generating graphical user interfaces for easy dataset editing and display.
-It also provides helpers and application development tools for PyQt4.
+Based on the Qt library, ``guidata`` is a Python library generating graphical user interfaces for easy dataset editing and display.
+It also provides helpers and application development tools for Qt (PyQt4, PyQt5, PySide2).

 Generate GUIs to edit and display all kind of objects: